sbatson5/imposter-syndrome-blog/content/posts/2019-06-05---The-Art-of-the-Code-Review.md

 If the developer wanted to go the extra mile, they could link to the documentation or even offer to explain it in person.

 Another thing to consider is that I might have had a reason to _not_ use a Service that the developer hadn't thought of yet.
-We've all left comments on a PR asking "why do we do this?" or "can we use this?" and then have the author of the PR reply with a perfectly reasonable explanation.
+We've all left comments on a PR asking "why did we do X?" or "can we use Y?" and then have the author of the PR reply with a perfectly reasonable explanation.

 This happens because sometimes *you lack the full context*.

-### Forest for the trees
+### See the forest for the trees

 Sometimes, you just cannot see the forest for the trees when reviewing a PR or looking through a codebase.
 How many times have you or another dev looked at a library and said "this code sucks"?
 I see it happen constantly, but the fact of the matter is it sucks to us because *we don't get it.*
-There is context we're missing -- maybe it solves a problem we don't see, maybe it was written 5 years ago before better APIs existed, maybe it had to support IE8!
+There is typically context we're missing -- maybe it solves a problem we don't see, maybe it was written 5 years ago before better APIs existed, maybe it had to support IE8!

 The point is that you can't think of everything when you are reviewing a pull request in a few minutes (especially when you consider this person spent hours on it).
 So, when you are about to leave a comment, make a few assumptions.

-1. Assume they are just as smart, if not smarter than you
+1. Assume they are just as smart, if not smarter, than you
 1. Assume they had a good reason to do something in a way you dislike
 1. If you know for a fact, there is a better way to do something, assume that maybe they don't know about it yet

 These assumptions can help to frame your feedback.
 This doesn't mean you _shouldn't_ leave a comment if you think something should be improved -- we're all trying to learn together, after all.
 It just means you should shape your comment appropriately.
-Sometimes, a good thing to think is "would I say this to their face in this way?"
+Sometimes, a good thing to think is "would I say this to their face?"
-If there answer is "no," odds are you're going to come across like a jerk.
+If their answer is "no," odds are you're going to come across like a jerk.

 ### Compliment, don't just comment

 At almost every one of my annual reviews with my manager (at every job I've had as a developer), I always receive some feedback about how people enjoy getting code reviews from me.
 One of the nicest comments I got was that somebody said they always ask me for code reviews because I "made them feel smart."
-That meant a lot to me because it was something I noticed myself -- when somebody said something nice on one of my PR's, it was a huge confidence boost.
+That meant a lot to me because it was something I noticed myself -- when someone said something nice on one of my PR's, it was a huge confidence boost.

 That's why I started thinking in the "_Compliment, don't just comment_" mantra.
 It's pretty simple: